Skip to content

 Best Practices

-1. Keep UI State Simple: Only include what's needed for the UI
+1. Keep Screen Data Simple: Only include what's needed for the UI

 2. Single Responsibility: Each class should have one clear purpose